Mechanical Response of Laterally-Constrained Prismatic Battery Cells under Local Loading 2020-01-0200

-The crash safety of prismatic lithium-ion batteries has received great attention in recent years because of their growing popularity in electric vehicles.
-However, the safety issues of prismatic batteries have not been thoroughly studied, in particular, the mechanical responses of prismatic battery cells with lateral constraints under varied loading conditions remain unclear.
+The crash safety of lithium-ion batteries has received great attention in recent years because of their growing popularity in electric vehicles.
+However, the safety issues of prismatic batteries have not been thoroughly studied; in particular, the mechanical responses of prismatic battery cells with lateral constraints under varied loading conditions still remain unclear.

-The results of intrusion tests indicate that the intrusion depth for the battery internal failure is affected by the side constraint conditions and the responses of battery cells vary under different loading speeds.
-Also the results of the simplified model have a good agreement with the experiment data.
-This study provides detailed mechanical responses of prismatic battery cell in vehicle crashes, which can be used in the determination of affected cells in the battery module under local loading and the judgement on replacement of the battery cells.
+The results of indentation tests indicate that the indentation depth and the peak force for the battery internal failure are affected by the side constraint conditions and the responses of battery cells vary under different loading speeds.
+Also, the XCT scanning results of the samples clearly show the different levels of internal damage and fracture patterns under varied conditions.
+The detailed mechanical responses of the prismatic battery cell disclosed in the present study can provide support for modeling and protection of batteries under side impact.